OlivierSohn/hamazed/BACKLOG.md

-- (during setup) when a client disconnects, the name on the left should change (postfix with disconnected)
+- adapt laser and animation colors to ship colors.

+- try opengl rectangular rendering.
+- or make font characters more square

 - make stats of world dismissals visible to the user

-- make world end when no reachable number is available. (i.e some numbers are alive but in another component)
+- make world end when no reachable number is available. (i.e some numbers are alive, but in another component)

 - 3 players : 2 do the 2 expressions,